 About Bolsover Castle

 The Little Castle with its turrets and towers is definitely the first place you should head on arrival.
-Take a wander through its labyrinth of gargantuan rooms, all filled with wonderful art, marble features and stunning painted ceilings designed to wow the visitor.
+Take a wander through its labyrinth of gargantuan rooms, all filled with wonderful art, marble features and stunning painted ceilings designed to wow visitors.
 The best part of all?
 There are no roped off areas or ‘please do not touch’ signs anywhere in the castle, and all of the furniture and features are yours to be experienced and enjoyed.